Scaling the weight parameters in Markov logic networks and relational logistic regression models

-Secondly, it means that algorithms for learning and inference developed for the RLR framework immediately transfer to DA-RLR.
-This includes the boosted structure learning of Ramanan et al. (2018) , which was shown there to be fully competitive with state-of-the-art structure learning algorithms using Markov Logic Networks.
-It is important to bear in mind that the semantics for (DA-)RLR are still defined on a given domain by grounding to a Bayesian Network; this allows us to employ all the grounded and lifted exact and approximate inference algorithms developed for Bayesian Networks (see the corresponding chapters of de Raedt et al. (2016) for an overview).
+Secondly, the 1-to-1 correspondence between RLRs and DA-RLRs on a fixed domain means that algorithms for learning and inference developed for the RLR framework immediately transfer to DA-RLRs.\@ This includes the boosted structure learning approach of Ramanan et al. (2018), which was shown there to be fully competitive with state-of-the-art structure learning algorithms for Markov Logic Networks.
+It is important to bear in mind that the semantics for (DA-)RLRs are still defined on a given domain by grounding to a Bayesian Network; this allows us to employ all the grounded and lifted exact and approximate inference algorithms developed for Bayesian Networks (see the corresponding chapters of De Raedt et al. (2016) for an overview).

 On a given domain, this also means that the relationship between DA-MLNs and DA-RLRs reduces to the relationship between MLNs and RLRs.
 In terms of expressivity, they are in fact incomparable.
 Buchman and Poole (2015, Theorem 2) showed that MLNs cannot represent the aggregation function used in RLRs.
 On the other hand, being a directed formalism, RLRs cannot deal with cyclic dependencies in an obvious way.
 Therefore, the choice of representation framework (directed vs undirected) will usually depend on properties of the relationships that should be represented.
 However the additional consideration that (scaled directed) DA-RLRs have better asymptotic properties than (scaled undirected) DA-MLNs may sway this choice where no stronger reasons prevail.